 Most senior centers are in church basements or established nonprofits.
-Building from the ground up is a process in

-Don't be afraid to consult experts in aging on what LGBTQ+ elders need in both home and shared community spaces.
+Building from the ground up is a process in itself!
+Don't be afraid to consult experts in aging

-Choose an architect who is familiar with aging in place and the needs of senior centers; remember the importance of intentional design!
+• Choose an architect who is familiar with aging in place and the needs of senior centers; remember the importance of intentional design!